mbrenesn/DSQMKryST/README.md

 ![Design](./docs/Design.png)

-There are two different approaches in terms of distribution (NodeComm and RingComm), each of which with different pros and cons.
-Please consult [this](./docs/PP_v1.0.pdf)
+There are two different approaches in terms of distribution (NodeComm and RingComm), the best suitable algorithm will depend on local memory resources and desired problem size.
+Please consult [this](./docs/PP_v1.0.pdf).

 <br><hr>
 <h3>FAQ</h3>